 Matt & Phreds / 64 Tib Street / Northern Quarter / Manchester / M4 1LW

 An excursion of musical wonderment joining the dots between Kraut, Baltimore Club, House, Indie, Electro, Outsider Pop, Disco, Cosmic Nonsense and forgotten gems.
-This week taking to the decks is Benjamin Yourself.
+This week’s ‘friend’ is Esqueezy.

 9pm-2am / FREE before 10pm / £2 after

 Common/ 39-41 Edge Street / Northern Quarter / Manchester